-In the Roman Catholic tradition, Immaculate High School fosters the development of the whole student by nurturing individual moral, intellectual, physical and social growth through an academically rigorous college preparatory curriculum that encourages respect, responsibility, reverence, creativity and leadership.
+In the Roman Catholic tradition, Immaculate High School fosters the development of the whole student by nurturing individual spiritual, moral, intellectual, physical, and social growth through an academically rigorous college preparatory curriculum that encourages respect, responsibility, reverence, creativity and leadership.

-Immaculate High School, a Catholic college preparatory school under the Diocese of Bridgeport, provides a challenging academic education in a wholesome and disciplined environment.
+Immaculate High School, a Diocesan-sponsored Catholic college preparatory school provides a challenging academic education in a wholesome and disciplined environment.
 Because Immaculate High School values character formation, moral development and spiritual direction, religious education is an integral part of the curriculum.
 Immaculate High School welcomes students from all religious traditions.

 - Minimum Course Requirements